8 Common Mistakes HSC English Students Make in Exams

 Jotting down a brief essay plan will give your essay focus and make it clear where each paragraph is going.
 This is key to achieving high marks and will prevent you from wasting time by writing paragraphs that don’t contribute to your argument.

-During the reading time, figure out your essay plan in your mind and then at the start of the exam, quickly right a few notes on the question paper.
+During the reading time, figure out your essay plan in your mind and then at the start of the exam, quickly write a few notes on the question paper.
 It will help you to sketch out the rough structure of your argument, this way you have something to refer back to as you work.

 3. Forgetting about the time limits